 Trying to cool off during those hot summer months?
-Check out the Lake Laura Beach & Boating Center.
+Check out Lake Laura Beach & Boat Rentals.
 For a small fee, you can spend the entire summer day lounging on the grassy beach while the kids swim and play in tranquil Lake Laura.

 For a map of Lake Laura and the surrounding area, click here!

 Bryce Resort operates a private fenced-in grassy beach area at Lake Laura which is open to the public for a fee.
 There is a sandy beach play area for the little ones; more accomplished swimmers love racing out to the floating docks; and mom and dad will enjoy relaxing in the sun or under the shade of the trees.
 While there is always a lake attendant, there is NO LIFEGUARD ON DUTY.

 No one admitted under 16 without a parent or guardian.

 NEW FOR 2016!
 Lake Laura now has a new parking area located at the top of the Lake Laura dam, please contact the lake attendant for additional directions (540-856-2121 ext.
 253.)

 Also, the beach area is a smoke-free zone.

 Snacks, soft drinks, and life jackets are available.
 Pets, alcoholic beverages and grills are not permitted.

 Hours of Operation